Calculation Logic

 NB

-• An item should only be managed with Purchase or Production replenishment system.
-In the event that the same item is both purchased and produced, the calculated cost will correspond to the average of the costs of the two processes; However, if the calculation is carried out on a standard/DiBa cycle, it will not be possible to view the breakdown of the cost into the different components (material cost, capacity and labor cost) given that the entire cost will be highlighted as a material component.
+• Item with “Production order” or “Assembly” replenishment system: the calculated cost will correspond to the average of the costs of the two processes; however, if the calculation is performed with Standard Cycle/DiBa, it will not be possible to view the cost breakdown in the different components (material cost, capacity and c/labor) since the entire cost will be highlighted as a material component.

 • In the case of actual movements calculation: the cost of a production movement, unlike the BC standard, is determined by considering the consumption and times declared, regardless of the status of the PO, and of the fact that the order has a phase of C/work, etc.